Buying travel money online

 It is also worth considering the track record of the company you are using.
 The foreign exchange market is unregulated, meaning that if your provider goes bust, you may not get your money back.

 As with buying any goods or service online, be vigilant when paying for foreign currency over the internet.
-Read our advice guide for tips on keeping your computer safe from scams, and so you know which on-screen safety symbols to look for when shopping on the web.

 5. Know when your foreign currency is due for delivery